 His times working under BAOBAB weren’t the best ever for Tachibana.
 In that time he was under the agency he only managed to have 3 main roles: first in the miserable flop “Myself, Yourself”, then in ecchi anime “Sekirei” and in “Inazuma Eleven”.

-Other major performance was his portrayal of Luze Crosszeria in Uragiri wa Boku no Namae o Shitteiru that turned out to show a complete different side of him.
+Another major performance was his portrayal of Luze Crosszeria in Uragiri wa Boku no Namae o Shitteiru that turned out to show a completely different side of him.

 A man with power, incredibly serious and assertive, Luze‘s demeanor also was a great opportunity to show Tachibana‘s take on more serious characters and, at the same time, to show everyone how deep his voice could (and can) go, a tone that made him almost unrecognizable in the series.